Series: Are You Smarter Than a 5th Grader?

 - Sometimes this was also heard in the middle of commercial breaks.

-- Grand Finale: The last FOX episode (before it was revived) had the night's contestant, a Nobel Prize winner and actual rocket scientist, win the million.
+- Grand Finale: The last episode of the original FOX version had the night's contestant, a Nobel Prize winner and actual rocket scientist, win the million.

 - Spiritual Sequel: Don't Forget The Lyrics, a sister show, had a very similar format.
 It's almost a carbon copy of it, too.